Battle of Messines (1914)

-The Battle of Messines was fought in October 1914 between the armies of the German empire and British empire and France as part of the Race to the Sea, between the river Douve and the Comines–Ypres canal.
+The Battle of Messines was fought in October 1914 between the armies of the German Empire against the British Empire and France, as part of what came to be called the Race to the Sea: reciprocal attempts by the German and Entente armies to attack beyond the northern flank of their opponent.
+The attempts to turn the northern flank led to several meeting engagements until the North Sea left neither side with a flank to aim at.
+The battle was fought between the river Douve and the Comines–Ypres canal.

 Background

 Strategic developments

 From 17 September to 17 October the belligerents had made reciprocal attempts to turn the northern flank of their opponent.
-Joseph Joffre, the head of Grand Quartier Général (Chief of the General Staff) ordered the French Second Army to move to the north of the 6th Army, by transferring by rail from eastern France from 2 to 9 September.
+Joseph Joffre, the head of Grand Quartier Général (Chief of the General Staff) ordered the French Second Army to move to the north of the Sixth Army, by transferring by rail from eastern France from 2 to 9 September.
 Erich von Falkenhayn, Chief of Oberste Heeresleitung (the German General Staff) ordered the German 6th Army to move from the German–French border to the northern flank on 17 September.
-By the next day French attacks north of the Aisne, led to Falkenhayn ordering the 6th Army to repulse French forces to secure the flank.
+By the next day French attacks north of the Aisne, led to Falkenhayn to order the 6th Army to repulse French forces and secure the flank.

 On 24 September, the French advance met a German attack rather than an open flank and by 29 September, having been reinforced to eight corps, the Second Army was still being opposed by German forces near Lille, rather than advancing around an open German northern (right) flank.
-The 6th Army had also found that on arrival in the north, it was forced to oppose the French, rather than advance around their northern (left) flank and that the secondary objective of protecting the northern flank of the German armies in France had become the main task.
+The 6th Army had also found that on arrival in the north, it was forced to oppose the French, rather than advance around the French northern (left) flank and that the secondary objective of protecting the northern flank of the German armies in France had become the main task.